eloi-web/findfy/README.md

 # Spotifymusic
-Hi, this is a music finder, maybe if you got any proble about finding a song.
+Hi there, this is an album finder, maybe if you got any problem about finding a song or your favourite album.
 This is for you.
 Enjoy!!!!!